 The content listed below is non-accessible for the following reasons.

 Some images contain text, so people with dyslexia or using a screen reader will not be able to read the information.
 This does not meet WCAG success criterion 1.4.5 (Images of Text).

 We are working to remove all images that contain text.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 Some of our PDFs and Word documents may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (Name, role value).

 We are working to either fix these or replace them with accessible HTML pages.
 Any new PDFs or Word documents we publish should meet accessibility standards.

-6. How we tested this website
+Preparation of this statement and how we tested this website

 This statement was prepared on 22 September 2020.
 It was last updated on 11 November 2020.